Facts, Figures, and Testimonials

 - Over $50 million dollars worth of books and computers donated and counting!

-- Over 2 million books and computers shipped to rebuild school libraries devastated by Hurricane Katrina, Hurricane Sandy, and for other disasters, including tornado relief, and arson.
+- Over 2 million books and computers shipped to rebuild school libraries devastated by Hurricane Katrina, Hurricane Sandy, and for other disasters, including floods, tornados and arson.

-- Over $3.5 million dollars worth of books, computers, tablets,
+- Over $3.5 million-dollars-worth of books, computers, tablet computers, e-readers,

 - Over 600 under-resourced schools across the US have received books from the Reader to Reader Book Donation Program.